 Working closely with our Collective members is not the extent of our interactions with artists, but rather a way to expand the scope of our outreach.
 Any comedian/podcaster interested in learning more about Laughable is welcome to contact us at firstname.lastname@example.org.

 Anointed ‘The Queen of Podcasting’ by Time Out New York, Chemda is a legend of Gotham’s creative scene as a podcaster, singer, comedian, and author.
 She and co-host Keith Malley started their podcast, Keith and The Girl(KATG), back 2005; it inspired Marc Maron, Doug Stanhope, and Judy Gold to embrace podcasting, and over 140 fans have inked themselves KATG tattoos…so far.
+She and Keith also host the My Opening Line podcast, which they launched in early 2018.
 Known for her openness and IDGAF attitude both on-air and off, Chemda shares it all, including what it’s like to be married to a transman and her experiences as a pothead & marijuana legalization advocate.

 You can hear Greg hosting the Fitzdog Radio podcast and SiriusXM’s The Greg Fitzsimmons Show, and see him headlining comedy clubs across the United States.
 Among his many accomplishments, he’s won four Emmys, appeared on The Howard Stern Show over 50 times, and released a one hour special available on Netflix.
 Past writing credits include Lucky Louie, Politically Incorrect with Bill Maher, and The Man Show.
-These days, he’s writing on HBO’s hit series Crashing and recently appeared on Louie, Santa Clarita Diet, and Comedy Bang Bang.
+These days, he’s writing on HBO’s hit series Crashing (and even had a cameo in Season 2!) and recently appeared on Louie, Santa Clarita Diet, and Comedy Bang Bang.

 Originally from Needham, Massachusetts, Jared’s currently based in New York City.
 A regular performer at the Comedy Cellar, Gotham Comedy Club, and Stand Up NY, he can be seen performing standup prodigiously both in his own backyard and, increasingly, around the country.
-He also hosts the JTrain podcast (which has been called “A Dear Abbey for Dudes”) and is an accomplished writer, having published articles for TotalFratMove, BroBible, BetchesLuvThis, and HeTexted.
+He also hosts the JTrain podcast (which has been called “A Dear Abbey for Dudes”) as well as the U Up? podcast, and is an accomplished writer, having published articles for TotalFratMove, BroBible, BetchesLuvThis, and HeTexted.

 A veteran comedian and actor, Robert’s been a touring headline comedian and fixture at New York’s Comedy Cellar for many years.
 He is the host of the You Know What Dude! podcast, which features a rotating cast of fellow Cellar regulars and up-and-coming comedians from around the world.
 His recent standup special, Robert Kelly: Live at the Village Underground, debuted on Comedy Central and is now available on Netflix.
 Robert recently starred as Bam Bam in FX’s Sex&Drugs&Rock&Roll and has also had roles in Louie, Trainwreck, Maron, Benders, Nurse Jackie, and Inside Amy Schumer.

 Bert, also known as ‘The Machine’, is a headliner who performs to sellout crowds across the country and hosts the popular podcast, Bertcast.
 He first rose to fame in 1997 after Rolling Stone dubbed him “the top partyer at the number one party school in the country”, and since then, he’s made waves as a comedian, reality TV star, podcaster, and author.
-His latest standup special, Bert Kreischer: The Machine, premiered on Showtime on in November 2016 and has gone viral on YouTube and social media of late, garnering tens of millions of views.
+His first standup special, Bert Kreischer: The Machine, premiered on Showtime on in November 2016 and has gone viral on YouTube and social media of late, garnering tens of millions of views.
+And his second special will be released on Netflix later on this year.

 Joe is a New York City-based comedian, writer, and actor who’s performed on Conan and The Late Show with David Letterman in addition to opening for Louie CK in theatres and arenas around the world.
 He has a half hour Comedy Central under his belt, was a finalist on NBC’s Last Comic Standing, has starred in commercials for ESPN and Captain Morgan, and reached #1 on the iTunes comedy charts with his 2016 album, Are You Mad at Me?
 When not touring, Joe can be seen performing at venues all over New York City (especially the Comedy Cellar) and heard hosting the Tuesdays with Stories! podcast with Mark Normand.

 A standup comic and podcasting pioneer, Keith has co-hosted the Keith and The Girl podcast with Chemda for over 12 years.
-In that time, they have recorded more shows than any other podcaster in the world.
+In that time, they have recorded more shows than any other podcaster in the world, and they’ve further increased their output by launching a second podcast, My Opening Line, in 2018.
 A mere year into his standup career, Keith won the grand prize at the prestigious World Comedy Laugh Off, and since then, he’s released 14 comedy albums.
 He’s also published two books: an autobiography called The Great American Novel, and a relationship advice tome called What Do We Do Now? that he co-authored with Chemda.